arkki/teletext-demo/README.md

 - Docker & Docker Compose for building prod image

-## Runtime dependencies
+## Dev runtime dependencies
 - Local MongoDB running at `localhost:27017`.
 DB dump can be restored from `/db/dump_2023-08-31.gz`

+## Building for prod
+To build Docker image after changes use script `build.sh`.
+This will compile and package webapp WAR and create a new Docker image with Tomcat preinstalled and WAR deployed.

+Next section describes how to start services.

-## Prod build and running in Docker
+## Running in Docker
-Use script `docker-start.sh` to build for prod and run webapp.
+Use script `docker-start.sh` to run the prod build of webapp.
 This scripts handles everything including initiating teletext database in MongoDB container.
 Only port 8080 is exposed on host.